mohitadhikari-py/CS50-Python/README.md

 # CS50-Python
-This includes my projects and learning from CS50-Python course from Harvard University.
+This includes my projects and learning resources from CS50-Python course from Harvard University.